cloudevents/spec/json-format.md

 MAY further interpret this binary data according to the `datacontenttype`.

 When a `data` member is present, the decoding behavior is dependent on the value of the `datacontenttype` attribute.
-If the `datacontenttype` is JSON-oriented (that is, its subtype is `json` or has a `+json` format extension), then the `data` member MUST be treated directly as a [JSON value][json-value] and decoded using an appropriate JSON type mapping for the runtime.
+If the `datacontenttype` declares the `data` to contain JSON-formatted content (that is, its subtype is `json` or has a `+json` format extension), then the `data` member MUST be treated directly as a [JSON value][json-value] and decoded using an appropriate JSON type mapping for the runtime.
 Note: if the `data` member is a string, a JSON deserializer MUST interpret it directly as a [JSON String][json-string] value; it MUST NOT further deserialize the string as a JSON document.

-If the `datacontenttype` is not JSON-oriented, then the `data` member SHOULD be treated as an encoded content string.
+If the `datacontenttype` does not declare JSON-formatted data content, then the `data` member SHOULD be treated as an encoded content string.
 An implementation MAY fail to deserialize the event if the `data` member is not a string, or if it is unable to interpret the `data` with the `datacontenttype`.

-When a `data` member is present, if the `datacontenttype` attribute is absent, a JSON deserializer SHOULD proceed as if it were set to `application/json`, a JSON-oriented content type, and treat the `data` member directly as a [JSON value][json-value].
-Furthermore, if a JSON-formatted event with no `datacontenttype` is deserialized and then re-serialized using a different format or protocol binding, the `datacontenttype` in the re-serialized event SHOULD be set explicitly to the implied `application/json` content type to preserve the semantics of the event.
+When a `data` member is present, if the `datacontenttype` attribute is absent, a JSON deserializer SHOULD proceed as if it were set to `application/json`, which declares the data to contain JSON-formatted content.
+Thus, it SHOULD treat the `data` member directly as a [JSON value][json-value] as specified above.
+Furthermore, if a JSON-formatted event with no `datacontenttype` attribute, is deserialized and then re-serialized using a different format or protocol binding, the `datacontenttype` in the re-serialized event SHOULD be set explicitly to the implied `application/json` content type to preserve the semantics of the event.

 ### 3.2.
 Examples